yext/answers-search-ui/README.md

 ```

 # Template Helpers
-// TODO does this work if you specify a "templateBundle"????

 When using handlebars templates, Answers ships with a bunch of pre-built template helpers that you can use.
 You can learn more about them [here](https://github.com/jonschlinkert/template-helpers).

 If you want to register custom template helpers to the handlebars render, you can do so like this: